 How The Tracks Work

-All Linguistics majors are required to take 4 courses (Introduction to Linguistics, Sound Structures, Semantics, and Morphology and Syntax).
-There's an additional requirement of five credit hours in a langauge other than English at the 3000 level or above.
+All Linguistics majors are required to take 4 courses (Introduction to Linguistics, Sound Structures, Semantics, and Morphology & Syntax).
+There's an additional requirement of five credit hours in a language other than English at the 3000 level or above.
 The four tracks are a formalization of the additional elective credit hour choices that will prepare students for employment or further education in a specific discipline of linguistics.

 The track also serves as a certification in this discipline and the student's transcript will reflect this.